Tata-Innovation-Center/Tata-Innovation-Center.github.io/docs/machine-learning/em.md

 \log p(D)=\sum_{x \in D} \log p(x)=\sum_{x \in D} \log \left(\sum_{z} p(x | z) p(z)\right)
 $$

-Here, $$p(x)$$ is very easy to optimize if the distribution of $x$ can be written in some exponetial form, however, when we introduced latent variable $$z$$ here, the optimization of the right half of this equation became very hard and it non-convex.
+Here, $$p(x)$$ is very easy to optimize if the distribution of $$x$$ can be written in some exponetial form, however, when we introduced latent variable $$z$$ here, the optimization of the right half of this equation became very hard and it non-convex.

 So how do we do the optimization, we will resort to EM algorithm.